carlosalvaradogo/surfs_up/README.md

 ### Purpose

-The purpose of the analysis is to utilize SQLAlchemy methods to connect to a SQLite object and query information about weather conditions (temperature and precipitation) for dates within the month of June and December.
+The purpose of the analysis is to utilize SQLAlchemy methods to connect to a SQLite object and query information about weather conditions (temperature and precipitation) for dates within the months of June and December in Hawaii.

 ## Section 2: Results